NJR Research Committee (RC)

-Research provides the route to improved treatments and keeping patients at the centre of what we do is a guiding principle for all NJR research activity.
-During 2019/20 the committee has had oversight of several major projects.
+Research provides the route to improved treatments and keeping patients at the centre of what we do is a guiding principle for all of our research activity.
+During 2020/21 the committee has had oversight of several major projects.
 Below are details of a small selection of these projects amongst a varied programme of work currently underway.
-These projects represent key achievements for the NJR in meeting its aim to maximise the value of the NJR dataset to patients and the wider healthcare community.
-My thanks go to all members of the Research Committee for their efforts in the past year and whose hard work makes it possible to facilitate data access and to support these high quality research outputs.
+These projects represent key achievements for the NJR in meeting our aim to maximise the value of the registry dataset to patients and the wider healthcare community.
+My thanks go to all members of the committee for their efforts in the past year and for their hard work which makes it possible to facilitate data access and to support these high quality research outputs.

 NJR ePREMs Pilot

-Collection of patient-reported metrics remains a major strategic priority for the NJR and the NJR PROMs Working Group was established to collaboratively draft an operational plan for how the NJR develops its patient reported outcome measures (PROMs).
+Collection of patient-reported metrics remains a major strategic priority for us and the NJR PROMs Working Group was established to collaboratively draft an operational plan for how the NJR develops its patient reported outcome measures (PROMs).

-This multidisciplinary group – consisting of clinicians, academics, information management specialists and patient representatives – has undertaken a review of ongoing PROMs activity in the area of arthroplasty surgery across the UK, engaging with multiple key stakeholders who are involved with the delivery of orthopaedic PROMs – including NHS Digital, NHS England/Improvement, the Care Quality Commission and the Medicines and Healthcare products Regulatory Agency (MHRA).
+This multidisciplinary group – consisting of clinicians, academics, information management and communication specialists as well as patient representatives – has undertaken a review of ongoing PROMs activity in the area of arthroplasty surgery across the UK, engaging with multiple key stakeholders who are involved with orthopaedic PROMs – including NHS Digital, NHS England/Improvement, the Care Quality Commission and the Medicines and Healthcare products Regulatory Agency (MHRA).

-A new innovation which has been developed during 2019/20 is a national pilot of collecting electronic Patient Reported Experience Measures (ePREMs) from all patients at six weeks following their surgery, we had delayed starting this pilot due to reduced surgical volumes as a result of COVID-19.
-This pilot will take place during 2021/22 and will be delivered using patient contact details (email address and mobile phone number could be captured as part of the NJR dataset.
-A set of experience questions have been agreed by the PROMs working group and during the pilot, these will be sent to patients for completion.
+Having developed and agreed tools for the pilot collection of electronic Patient Reported Experience Measures (ePREMs) from all patients at six weeks following their surgery, we had delayed starting this pilot due to reduced surgical volumes as a result of COVID-19.
+This pilot will take place during 2021/22 and will be delivered using patient contact details (email address and mobile number) either provided by the patient, or from patient data already held by hospitals.
 At the end of the pilot, data will be analysed to determine if patient reported metrics are likely to be feasible at scale.
-Aggregate PREMs results will also be shared with hospitals to allow these to feed into local improvement discussions.
+Aggregate PREMs results will also be shared with hospitals to enable these to usefully feed into any relevant local improvement discussions.

 Patient Decision Support Tool

-In 2019, the NJR launched the NJR Patient Decision Support Tool.
+In 2019 we launched the NJR Patient Decision Support Tool.
 This is a web-enabled personalised patient decision-making tool for those considering hip or knee replacement.
-This simple tool, the development of which was supported by the charity Versus Arthritis, will help patients who are considering having a joint replacement to make evidence-based choices about their treatment and share decision-making with their clinicians, when considering the benefits and risks of undergoing joint replacement.
+This simple tool, the development of which was supported by the charity Versus Arthritis, will help patients who are considering having a joint replacement to make evidence-based choices about their treatment and share decision-making with their clinicians, when considering the benefits and risks of their undergoing joint replacement.
 To date, there have been over 35,000 visits to the website from over 100 countries, with very positive feedback received.

-Having now launched this tool (available at: https://www.njrcentre.org.uk/njrcentre/Patients/Patient-Decision-Support-Tool).
-The NJR is continuing to collaborate with the University of Sheffield to further develop the prediction algorithm methodology underpinning the tool, which will result in algorithms that will allow the most up-to-date NJR data to be used to calculate the projected risks and benefits of joint replacement surgery, thus increasing the versatility of the prediction tool.
+Having launched this tool (available at: https://www.njrcentre.org.uk/njrcentre/Patients/Patient-Decision-Support-Tool), we are continuing to collaborate with academic partners to further develop the underpinning prediction algorithm methodology.
+This will result in more agile algorithms that will allow the most up-to-date registry data to be used to calculate the projected risks and benefits of joint replacement surgery, thus increasing the versatility of the prediction tool.